JonnyBanana/Gemstone_Database_for_Lapidaries/README.md

 v1.0 (Current): Launch with a database list of 250 minerals.
 Includes Smart Search (Auto-Open logic),</BR> expanded Web Dashboard (Instrumentation & Software), and improved input normalization for spaces and hyphens.

+<h2>📥 Downloads</h2>

+You can download the version 1.0 here:

+https://

+ Note: The .exe version is a standalone file with the database already embedded.

 <h2>🛠️ Setup</h2>